 Begin by melting butter in a stockpot.
 Then add chopped onion, celery, peppers and cook until onions turn soft and translucent.

 This process will take no longer than 5 minutes.
 Make sure you keep the flame on medium heat.
+You are requested to follow of every steps of smoked turkey tails recipe.

 Step 2 – Prepare the Roux